mazurio/glacier/README.md

 ## Usage

-In your Application.onCreate().
+In your Application.onCreate():

 ```java
 Glacier.init(getApplicationContext());
 ```

-And then anywhere in the application
+And then anywhere in the application:

 ```java
 String result = Glacier.getOrElse("cacheKey", String.class, Duration.FIVE_MINUTES, new Glacier.Callback<String>() {